mjsong32/lshcode/README.md

 `nnlsh` is an array of k​-nearest neighbors (k=10) sorted by distance from query q.

-To check the health of the created LSH hash table T, use `lshstats.m`
+To check the health of the created LSH data structure T, use `lshstats.m`

 ```matlab
 m=2;